ENGINYRING/da-redis-management/README.md

+# WORK IN PROGRESS!
+DO NOT USE IN PRODUCTION

-# DirectAdmin Redis Management Plugin
+## DirectAdmin Redis Management Plugin

 🚀 **Enhanced Security & Debian 12 Compatible** 🚀